 Letter of Reprimand

-With or without the recommendation of the Disciplinary Committee, a dean may issue a Letter of Reprimand in response to a student’s minor mistake or misbehavior.
+With or without the recommendation of the Discipline Committee, a dean may issue a Letter of Reprimand in response to a student’s minor mistake or misbehavior.
 A copy is placed in the student’s file.
 A subsequent violation of the same or related rule would likely result in a hearing of the Disciplinary Committee and an elevated disciplinary response.

 At the recommendation of the Discipline Committee, or at the discretion of a dean, a student may be placed on Disciplinary Warning for a violation of a major rule with significant mitigating circumstances, for a serious lapse of judgment, or for a series of lesser infractions.
 Students remain on Disciplinary Warning through graduation; a repeated violation of the same or related rule(s) would likely result in dismissal from the Academy.